Skip to content

 Zero-Downtime Rotation:

-When a client encrypts with a ROTATED key identifier:
+When a client encrypts with a kid whose material has been rotated:

 Client Request: